Icelk/kvarn/routing.md

 HTTP/1.1 will not get effected.

 Body still stream (at lease kinda, see `application.rs#Body` for more info) but headers are parsed
-# Layer 4 / Parsing
-Here, the request is parsed to the `::http::Request` struct.

-Also, the streams are read to buffers here.

-# Layer 5 / Caching and compression
+# Layer 4 / Caching and compression
-All outgoing data from this layer is cached based on the output of Layer 6.
+All outgoing data from this layer is cached based on the output of Layer 5.

-Rules can be created to get hits from other pages (once again call in to Layer 5) when accessing a page, so server-side redirecting if you will.
+Rules can be created to get hits from other pages (once again call in to Layer 4, using the ) when accessing a page, so server-side redirecting if you will.

 Compression can be `never` or `cast` (make compressed version of `identity` copy stored if available).